Bachelor of Chemical Engineering (Honours)

 Qualification: Bachelor Degree (Honours)

-Course structure: The Bachelor of Chemical Engineering (Honours) is a four year program, students are required to complete 320 units, which is comprised of: 280 units of Core courses; and 40 units of Elective courses.
+Course structure: The Bachelor of Chemical Engineering (Honours) is a four year program, students are required to complete 320 units, which is comprised of: 280 units of Core courses; and 0-unit compulsory Industrial Experience 40 units of Elective courses.
+No more than 120 units can be taken at 1000 level; and at least 40 units must be taken at each level from the 2000 level and above for this program.